Easy Polish Kolache Cookies

 For now, I will make mine open.

-• We’re making our Kolachky Cookies BIG!
+• I’m making my Kolachky Cookies larger than life!
 I use a 2 1/2 inch cookie cutter and this allows me to add even more jelly, which makes me happy.
-If you prefer them smaller, feel free!
+If you prefer them smaller, go ahead!

 • Making them open also means they are fuss-free and fool proof!